 - Explore Pigeon Valley and its picturesque sceneries as well as the towering Ortahisar Rock Castle

 MY EXPERIENCE AT UCHISAR CASTLE

 Once we arrived at Uchisar Village we were immediately surprised at how fancy the area was.
 As we hauled ourselves up the hill, a BMW zipped past us along the cobblestone road.
 Luxury spas and resorts lined the old-fashioned roads and we felt a little out of place.
 That was until we made it through to the back side of Uchisar Village.
-The front side, the one pictured below is almost like a fancy facade to the normal village out the back (Well normal except it is housing a castle and an incredible valley.)
+The front side, the one pictured below is almost like a fancy facade to the normal village out the back (Well normal except that its home to a castle and an incredible valley.)

 The entrance fee to Uchisar Castle was 9 Turkish Lyra, which is about $1.50 USD.
-That is value because this is one of the top attractions in the region I assure you.
+That is good value because this is one of the top attractions in Cappadocia I assure you.

 The trek isn’t tough with about 100 stairs to the top.
 However, the path first leads you inside the caves of the castle before you emerge to begin walking up the stairs on the exterior.
 If you are interested in doing some actual treks in Cappadocia I made a guide covering all of the hikes in Cappadocia.

-It honestly took us less than five minutes to reach the top although if you struggle with stairs it may take you maximum fifteen minutes.
+It honestly took us less than five minutes to reach the top although if you struggle with stairs it may take you a maximum of fifteen minutes.
 It’s achievable for children and those who might not be in the best climbing shape.
-Its a viewpoint for all!
+It’s a viewpoint for all!